Cyrus Leroy Baldridge: Later years and death

 Caroline Singer died in 1963.
 Cyrus Baldridge remained incredibly active and vigorous, full of stories and opinions, until decline began in the mid-1970s.
 In 1977, he felt himself losing the battle against age.
-On the afternoon of June 6, 1977, he ended his own life with a pistol he had been issued in World War I. The bulk of his estate was left to the University of Chicago where a fine collection of his pre-1952 work can be found in its Smart Museum of Art.
+On the afternoon of June 6, 1977, he ended his own life with a pistol he had been issued in World War I. He was 88.
+The bulk of his estate was left to the University of Chicago where a fine collection of his pre-1952 work can be found in its Smart Museum of Art.

 Works

 Cyrus Leroy Baldridge published illustrations in hundreds of books and magazines.
 Listed here are those either written by him and Caroline Singer or of special importance for other reasons.